 July 5, 2019

 Controlling soil acidification is critical to maintaining plant health and maximizing yields.
 In extremely acidic soils, pH < 5.5, as much as 70% of fertilizer is wasted, and the use of additional fertilizer only decreases pH further.
 In this study we examine observations of soil pH, farm management, and crop yields for wheat, barley, and maize at the sub-kebele level to evaluate the cost effectiveness of lime application in comparison to additional N fertilizers.
 In highly acidic soils we find that the continued use of N fertilizers costs as much as -2.2 times as much a single application of lime over a five year period.
-In this scenario a single farmer would save approximately -19,198.82 birr from avoiding unnecessary fertilizer applications.
+In this scenario a single farmer would save approximately -19,200 birr from avoiding less productive fertilizer applications.
 Although not explicitly modeled here, it is likely that the application of lime could also allow farmers to reclaim abandoned farm land, thereby substantially increase total production in acidic areas.

 Introduction